Literals are ephemeral expressions that allow expressing a fixed value directly.

 An integer literal may optionally have a suffix of scientific notation which is: an E or an e, followed by an optional + or - (omitting is equivalent to +), followed by 1 or more decimal digits (0, 1, 2, 3, 4, 5, 6, 7, 8, 9).

 Integer literals may optionally be broken up by underscores ( _ ) anywhere except for the beginning.
-This means that 12_345_ is equivalent to 12345.
+This means that 12_345 and 12__3_45_ are both equivalent to 12345.

 Float literals are expressions that represent an unsigned floating value.
 They are fluid and thus not explicitly typed, but they may only convert to floating types.
 They are represented by one of the following: